civichackingagency/civichackingagency.github.io/_pages/faqs.md

 ## Are you an official nonprofit?

 No. We're testing this idea to see if it's of interest.
 If it is, we'll decide whether it's necessary to formalize operations and create an official nonprofit organization.
-For now, though, it's just a way to bring youth technologists together to code in the context of civics.
+For now, though, it's just a way to bring people together to code in the context of civics.

 ## How can I help?